 Both US Airways and American Airlines are running ‘buy miles’ promotions at the moment.
 I am mentioning both in one post because AA and US have now merged and the two frequent flyer programmes will be combined during Spring 2015.

-You can access both of the ‘buy miles’ deals through the points.com portal site – click here and scroll down to the American or US logos and click through.
+You can access both of the ‘buy miles’ deals through the points.com portal site – click here.

 The American and US deal are identically priced and offer a staggered bonus based on how many miles you buy:

 - 3,000 bonus when you buy 10,000 – 19,000

 - 6,000 bonus when you buy 20,000 – 29,000

 - 10,000 bonus when you buy 30,000 – 39,000

 - 15,000 bonus when you buy 40,000 – 49,000

 - 20,000 bonus when you buy 50,000 – 59,000

 - 30,000 bonus when you buy 60,000 – 69,000